Best Online Places To Read Hollywood Screenplays For Free

 Another surprising script library comes from screenwriter Ashley Scott Meyer’s Selling Your Screenplay.com website.

-The website offers an overview on how to sell your screenplays, but also boasts a pretty robust catalog of mostly older script PDFs.
+The website offers an overview of how to sell your screenplays but boasts a robust catalog of mostly older script PDFs.

-It’s definitely worth checking out if you didn’t find what you were looking for elsewhere.
+It’s worth checking out if you didn’t find what you were looking for elsewhere.

 8. Daily Script.